munificent/game-programming-patterns/book/game-loop.markdown

 The first variation we'll look at adds a simple fix.
 Say you want your game to run at 60 FPS.
 That gives you about <span name="16">16</span> milliseconds per frame.
 As long as you can reliably do all of your game processing and rendering in less than that time, you can run at a steady frame rate.
-All you do process the frame and then *wait* until it's time for the next one, like so:
+All you do is process the frame and then *wait* until it's time for the next one, like so:

 <img src="images/game-loop-simple.png"/>